 A bath remodel is no small undertaking.
 If you’re unsure if you can handle the project yourself, call the bathroom remodeling experts at Metropolitan Bath & Tile.
 With four decades of experience, we know there’s no bathroom remodeling project we can’t handle.
 Our promise is to make our customers happy with every detail of our work.

 Bathroom remodels and bathroom additions have the highest return-on-investment out of nearly any other home project.
-According to the 2018 Cost vs. Value report, 70.1% of a mid-range bathroom remodeling cost is recouped during resale.
+According to recent cost vs. value report, 70.1% of a mid-range bathroom remodeling cost is recouped during resale.
 Bathroom remodeling planning ensures that every dollar spent on a project is an investment.

 Potential home buyers are looking to see how many bedrooms and bathrooms a property has, not how many kitchens or laundry rooms.
 It’s true that bathroom remodels can be expensive when it comes to new plumbing, new fixtures, new flooring, etc. Even though most of this money will end up back in your pocket, it can be hard to resist the temptation to save some cash and take on a DIY bathroom renovation.